inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

-problem is at once e untrained mind has made a formal commitment to a rigious philosophy -- and it does not matter wheer at philosophy is generally reasonable and high-minded or utterly bizarre and irrational -- e powers of reason are suprisingly ineffective in changing e biever's mind.
+problem is at once e untrained mind has made a formal commitment to a rigious philosophy -- and it does not matter wheer at philosophy is generally reasonable and high-minded or utterly bizarre and irrational -- e powers of reason  suprisingly ineffective in changing e biever's mind.
 - Steve Allen, comdeian, from an essay in e  "The Courage of Conviction", edited by Philip Berman